stargate/stargate/DEV_GUIDE.md

 -agentlib:jdwp=transport=dt_socket,server=n,suspend=y,address=localhost:5100
 ```

-It is expected that the user has several java debuggers waiting for connections on ports `510N` -
+You can run multiple Java debuggers waiting for connections on ports `510N` and up -
 one for each Stargate node required for the test.
 Note that most of the tests start only
 one Stargate node.

-Check the picture below to understand how to set up the remote listening debug run configuration in IntelliJ.
+The picture below shows the remote listening debug run configuration in IntelliJ.
-That configuration has to be started before running the integration test in the debug mode.
+That configuration must be started before running the integration test in the debug mode.
-Note that you will have two or more JVMs in the debug model then, one running the actual integration tests and at least one running the Stargate node.
+You wlll observe two or more JVMs in the debug model, one running the integration tests and at least one running Stargate.

 ![image](assets/remote-debug-listener.png#center)

 ### Running / Debugging Integration Tests in an IDE

-Integration tests can be started / debugged individually in an IDE.
+You can start and debug integration tests individually in an IDE.

-If `ccm` is used to manage storage nodes during tests, it should be accessible from the IDE's
+If you're using `ccm` to manage storage nodes during tests, it must be accessible from the IDE's
 execution environment (`PATH`).

 ### Specifying Storage Backend

-When tests are started manually via an IDE or JUnit Console Launcher, the type and version
+When tests are started manually via an IDE or JUnit Console Launcher, you can specify the type and version
-of the storage backend can be specified using the following java system properties.
+of the storage backend using the following Java system properties:

 * `-Dccm.version=<version>` - the version of the storage cluster (e.g. `3.11.8`)
-* `-Dccm.dse=<true|false>` - whether the storage cluster is DSE or OSS Cassandra.
+* `-Dccm.dse=<true|false>` - specifies whether the storage cluster is DSE or OSS Cassandra.
   If `false` this option can be omitted.

 ### Adding New Integration Tests

-There are two custom JUnit 5 extensions used by Stargate code when running integration tests.
+There are two custom JUnit 5 extensions used when running integration tests.

 * `ExternalStorage` - manages starting and stopping storage nodes (Cassandra and/or DSE) through
   [ccm]((https://github.com/riptano/ccm)).
   This extension is defined in the `persistence-test` module.
-  The `@ClusterSpec` annotation work in conjunction with `ExternalStorage` and defines parameters
+  The `@ClusterSpec` annotation works in conjunction with `ExternalStorage` and defines parameters
   of the external storage nodes.
   When this extension is active, it will automatically inject test method parameters of type
   `ClusterConnectionInfo`.

 * `StargateContainer` - manages starting and stopping Stargate nodes (OSGi containers).
   This extension is defined in the `testing` module.
-  The `@StargateSpec` annotation work in conjunction with `StargateContainer` and defines parameters
+  The `@StargateSpec` annotation works in conjunction with `StargateContainer` and defines parameters
   of the Stargate nodes.
   When this extension is active, it will automatically inject test method parameters of type
   `StargateConnectionInfo` and `StargateEnvironmentInfo`.